vectorgrp/XCPlite/docs/TECHNICAL.md

 ### The XCPlite RCU Algorithm for calibration segment updates

+Precondition for this lock-free algorithm is, that there is only one writer thread (XCP thread).
+Calibration segment creation must be thread-safe.
+XcpCreateCalSeg uses a local mutex to achieve this.

 Here is the used RCU algorithm as pseudo code:

 The 3 pages are named as follows: